-Since 1999, PSM has evolved from a leading supplier of technologically advanced aftermarket parts to a comprehensive Gas Turbine services provider providing services worldwide.
+Since 1999, PSM has evolved from a leading supplier of technologically advanced aftermarket parts to a comprehensive multi-OEM gas turbine services provider providing our service capabilities worldwide.

-Our customer focus, speed-to-market, innovation and ability to quickly cross-pollinate successful concepts to multiple OEM platforms differentiates us from every other independent OEM power plant service provider in the world.
-PSM welcomes you, whether as a customer, employee or supplier, and invites you to join us on our journey as a global leader in the Gas Turbine market.
+Our customer focus, speed-to-market, transparency and ability to quickly cross-pollinate successful concepts to multiple OEM platforms differentiates us from every other independent OEM power plant service provider in the world.
+PSM welcomes you, whether as a customer, employee or supplier, and invites you to join us as a partner on our continuous journey as the premier global service leader in the gas turbine market.

 Where it all started.

 PSM’s history with the Power Generation industry started from humble beginnings in Stuart, Florida back in 1999, with a small group of engineers in partnership with a turbine parts re-seller company.
-The partners had new ideas for research and development of combustion turbines, and their vision and ingenuity, combined with a little luck and an infusion of capital, resulted in PSM’s first key project: relocating, upgrading and commissioning Enron 7E Gas Turbines to the Southeast USA, employing our first generation LEC-I. Leveraging the success of our early Frame 7E projects, PSM quickly grew out of our first business location, and in early 2000, PSM relocated to our current address in the friendly seaside community of Jupiter, FL.
+The partners had new ideas for research and development of combustion turbines, and their vision and ingenuity, combined with a little luck and an infusion of capital, resulted in PSM’s first key project: relocating, upgrading and commissioning Enron GE Frame 7E Gas Turbines to the Southeast USA, employing our first generation Ultra-low emission combustion system retrofit solution.
+Leveraging the success of our early Frame 7E projects, PSM quickly grew out of our first business location, and in early 2000, PSM relocated to our current address in the friendly seaside community of Jupiter, FL.

 Taking the next step.

 Utilizing small business incentives offered by Palm Beach County, the 35 employees of PSM leased 15,000 sq ft of space which today is part of our engineering offices.
 To execute on additional orders for 7E projects and seeing a real need in the industry for the type of capabilities PSM possessed, the original owners put together a business plan to seek funding for further growth.